ThorstenDoherr/searchengine/README.md

 Windows

 ## Getting started
-It is recommended to install a Markdown plugin for your browser to read the **doc/searchengine.md** file for installation instructions.
+It is recommended to install a Markdown app or a plugin for your browser to read the **doc/searchengine.md** file for installation instructions.
 Alternatively, read the **doc/searchengine.pdf**.

 ## Version history
+2025.07.31
+- SEML supports python: seml.py
+- SEML STATA routines are united into a single script: seml.do
+- added a merch folder with SearchEngine logos for non-profit use
+- small improvement to the quotes handling of the import routine

 2025.06.16
 - fixed "ResultTable invalid" bug when a new result table was assigned